Waxford44/Strix-Halo-gfx1151-Forge-Guide/README.md

 Make it executable: <pre> chmod +x ~/start_neo.fish </pre>

 Launch it and let it install all the packages it needs.
 It will automatically detect the Nightlies torch files we manually installed earlier and skip them.
 The UI should pop up in your browser.
 Congratulations, you just managed to install Forge!
+If by any chance errors do happen for you during launch, Gemini or your prefered AI chat bot should be able to walk you through them and help adapt.

 📊 Benchmark Results